- A histiocytoma is a type of skin tumor that affects young dogs and relatively benign.

 Malignant fibrous histiocytoma (MFH): A type of soft tissue sarcoma (tumor) that affects Flat-Coated Retrievers, Rottweilers, and Golden Retrievers more than other breeds.
 It’s usually found as a lump under the skin and on testing is found to be a malignant fibrous histiocytoma.
 They are locally invasive and can metastasize, so surgical removal is recommended.
 However, the World Health Organization no longer considers MFH to be a separate disease and it looks like these tumors in dogs are also being reclassified now that we have better diagnostic techniques available.

-Histiocytomas are caused when histiocytes grow rapidly and produce more histiocytes, causing a lump to form.
-While it has been suggested that ticks, viruses, or infections spark the immune system to do this, no cause for histiocytomas has been found.
-It’s also not possible for histiocytomas to be transmitted between dogs.
+Histiocytomas appear when histiocytes grow rapidly and produce more histiocytes, causing a lump to form.
+While some have suggested hat ticks, viruses, or infections spark the immune system to do this, no cause for histiocytomas has been found.
+Histiocytomas also cannot spread between dogs.

 Any breed or crossbreed can get histiocytomas, but it appears that Boxers and Dachshunds are more prone to getting histiocytomas, and that they’re more common in purebred dogs in general.